eiskrenkov/puma-newrelic/README.md

 Or install it yourself as:

-    $ gem install puma-newrelic
+    $ gem install puma-newrelic-codeur

 ## Usage

 - Install the gem
-- Add `plugin 'newrelic'` to your puma.rb
+- Add `plugin :newrelic` to your puma.rb
 - Create a dashboard on the NewRelic insights or NewRelic One

 NQRL example: